|Academics||Future Students||Current Students||Faculty/Staff||Alumni/Friends||Parents|

 We are fortunate to have a large number of talented students seeking admission to the Occupational Therapy Assistant Program each year.
 Unfortunately, clinical placement availability and classroom space limit the number of students admitted to the professional phase.
 As such, an advisory panel of local OT's and OTA's assisted the OT/OTA faculty in determining selection criteria.
 The criteria have been effective in selecting students who are able to successfully complete the program.
 Students often ask what criteria are used.
 The criteria identified below are used during the review of applications.

-All applicants must meet the minimum criteria as stated in the University Catalog as well as complete application materials to both the University and the Occupational Therapy Program by April 1st of the year preceding desired admission to the professional courses.
+All applicants must meet the minimum criteria (see Apply for Program Admission) as stated in the University Catalog as well as complete application materials to both the University and the Occupational Therapy Program by February 1st of the year preceding desired admission to the professional courses.
 All applicants receive a numerical score in three areas.
 Each area is weighted as one third of the total points.

 Area 1 (one third weight): Volunteer reference (applicants need 20 hours).
 The volunteer reference is given a numerical rating based on the quality of the reference.
 Students who do not waive their right to review the volunteer reference may have points deducted prior to rating the reference.
 This is due to potential reluctance of the reviewer to make unfavorable comments.

 Area 2 (one third weight): Autobiography writing sample.
 The writing sample is scored blindly, and independently by two faculty members.
 These scores are averaged.